gcallah/demo-repo3/README.md

 To build production, type `make prod`.

+We are working on automatic deploy to PythonAnywhere at present!

 To create the env for a new developer, run `make dev_env`.

 We will write a API-driven adventure game where characters explore a world,